SCAPULA ANATOMY

 • Features: Smooth and concave

-• Function: Gives origin to the Supraspinatus muscle
+• Function: Gives origin to your Supraspinatus muscle

 Infraspinous Fossa